 ISO [and/or] IEC take[s] no position concerning the evidence, validity and scope of this patent right.

-The holder of this patent right has assured the ISO [and/or] IEC that he/she is willing to negotiate licences under reasonable and non-discriminatory terms and conditions with applicants throughout the world.
+The holder of this patent right has assured the ISO [and/or] IEC that he/she is willing to negotiate licences under reasonable and non-discriminatory terms and conditions (with or without monetary compensation) with applicants throughout the world.
 In this respect, the statement of the holder of this patent right is registered with ISO [and/or] IEC.
 Information may be obtained from:

 name of holder of patent right ... address ...